vigneshsundararajan/vigneshsundararajan/README.md

 ### Hello!
 I'm Vignesh 👋🏽

 I'm a Graduate Student at <a href="https://engineering.purdue.edu/AAE">Purdue University</a> studying Aeronautics and Astronautics.
-My degree focus is Aerospace Systems, with a minor in AI and Autonomy.
+My degree focus is Aerospace Systems, with a minor in Autonomy and Control.

 ---

 ### What I'm working on 🤖

 - I'm currently a part of <a href="https://www.purdueelectricracing.tech/">Purdue Electric Racing</a> as an Aerodynamics Team Member where I work on designing and simulating aero elements for the vehicle.
 You can read more <a href="https://vigneshsundararajan.github.io/blog/per/">here</a>
 - I'm also pursuing coursework and working on projects in Robotics, Autonomy and Machine Learning.
-Read more about a project I recently worked on <a href="https://vigneshsundararajan.github.io/blog/autsys/">here</a>
+Read more about a project I recently worked on <a href="https://vigneshsundararajan.github.io/blog/monovision-nav/">here</a>

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=vigneshsundararajan&repo=SRGAN-tf2)](https://github.com/vigneshsundararajan/SRGAN-tf2)
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=vigneshsundararajan&repo=object-tracking-ROS)](https://github.com/vigneshsundararajan/object-tracking-ROS)